Rex Sole

 Because it's inconvenient to fillet small fish, rex sole is usually sold either whole or "pan ready" (head, innards, tail and fins removed).
 Our Pan Ready Method covers making fish "pan ready" and cooking them in that form.

-For some uses a pan ready fish is fine if properly handled, but for other recipes a pan ready fish just won't work - it'll fill the food with hundreds of tiny bones. for these uses you must fullet.
+For some uses a pan ready fish is fine if properly handled, but for other recipes a pan ready fish just won't work - it'll fill the food with hundreds of tiny bones. for these uses you must fillet.
 Rex Sole isn't difficult to fillet but get the biggest fish you can to make it easier - Fillet Method.

-A 1 pound fish will yield just over 6-1/2 oz of fillet (40%).
-A 10 ounce fish will yield just over 4 ounces (40%).Don't attempt to skin fillets, you'll likely break them up.
+Yield: A 1 pound 1-1/4 ounce fish yielded 8-1/2 oz of skin-on fillet (49%), 4-5/8 ounces from the eye side and 3-7/8 ounces from the blind side.
+This fish yielded 6-1/2 ounces skin-off.
+Don't attempt to skin fillets, you'll likely just break them up.
 The skin is very thin and normally left on.
 If you pan fry a fillet "skin-on" the skin will shrink a little but then relax as it cooks.

 Fillet Method for Rex Sole